Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Getting Started.md

 must have their convex checkbox checked.

 There’s one exception.
 I added support for Compound Colliders and this uses the new Collider Authoring component.
-Though you can also create them by attaching more than one Physx collider component to a Game Object.
+But you can also create them by attaching more than one Physx collider component to a Game Object.

 ## Colliders in code